[Published 13 February 2019]

 “Israel now has sovereignty over all of mandate Palestine.”Najjar also uttered her historic Palestine canard when calling for Israel’s elimination in 2018:

 “The Palestinians have never held the bargaining chips in their tragedy and might as well go for broke — ending the Apartheid Zionist colonial regime in all of historic Palestine.”Najjar lamented in 2017:

 “I don’t know what it means to be Palestinian Jordanian, which is how I began my life ...”Najjar’s identity crisis disappears once she recognizes that Jordan is 78% of historic Palestine.

 Until Israel, the PLO, Jordan, the UN and EU all agree on the boundaries of historic Palestine — any hope for ending the 100-years conflict between Arabs and Jews remains a mirage.

-[Author’s note: The cartoon appearing with this article is the work of Yaakov Kirschen aka “Dry Bones”- one of Israel’s foremost political and social commentators — whose cartoons have graced the columns of Israeli and international media publications for decades.
+Author’s note: The cartoon—commissioned exclusively for this article — is by Yaakov Kirschen aka “Dry Bones”- one of Israel’s foremost political and social commentators — whose cartoons have graced the columns of Israeli and international media publications for decades.
 His cartoons can be viewed at Drybonesblog